If you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 When planting, don't overcrowd the space.
 It may cause root competition & slower development.
 People often plant companion dragon fruit varieties together.
 Those that can cross pollinate with each other in a pot.
 Some varieties don't do well together in the same space.

 While fabric pots may be cheaper, growers find that they don't work well for planting in the long run.
-It may be a heat/moisture issue.
-Others that work okay for this purpose is regular plastic pots, bigger terracotta pots & sometimes steel, plastic or porcelain-coated steel inner tub of old washing machines.
+It may cause heat/moisture issues.
+Others that work okay are regular plastic pots, bigger terracotta pots & sometimes steel, plastic or porcelain-coated steel inner tub of old washing machines.

 - Terracotta pots